Skip to content

 YES it is true, Andover Forge was renamed after the Belgian battlefield in the village of Waterloo where Napoleon Bonaparte met his defeat.
 General John Smith and his sons founded the village in 1839 as Waterloo Village.
 You’ll hear about the Smiths later.

 If you guessed, you were right.
-Waterloo Village was named after the Belgian town where Napoleon met his fate in 1815.
+Waterloo Village was named after the Belgian town where Napoleon met his fate in 1815—a painting by William Sadler.

 Why A Waterloo Village

-When the Morris canal was finished in 1836, barges were towed by mules the 102 miles between Jersey City and Phillipsburg on the Delaware River in five days.
-Waterloo Village was the halfway point of the Morris Canal which ran from Jersey City to Phillipsburg.
+When the Morris Canal was finished in 1836, mules towed barges the 102 miles between Jersey City and Phillipsburg on the Delaware River in five days.
+Waterloo Village was the halfway point of the Morris Canal, which ran from Jersey City to Phillipsburg.
 It was a popular overnight stop along the route from New York to Pennsylvania.
-To accommodate the canal workers a small city was built with an inn, general store, church, blacksmith’s shop and watermill.
+To accommodate the canal workers, a small city was built with an inn, general store, church, blacksmith’s shop, and watermill.

 The Morris Canal defined Waterloo Village.
-When the canal was finished in 1836, barges were towed by mules the 102 miles between Jersey City and Phillipsburg on the Delaware River in five days.
+When the canal was finished in 1836, mules towed barges the 102 miles between Jersey City and Phillipsburg on the Delaware River in five days.

 Waterloo Village is located within the greater Allamuchy Mountain State Park.
-In these COVID-19 times, the park is free and open to walk but the historic village buildings are closed so you can’t go inside.
+The park is free and open to walk but the historic village buildings are closed so you can’t go inside.
 Private events such as wedding are still happening, but music, craft, canal rides, and food truck festivals are on all on hold.

-Waterloo Village Building Map updated (Mr. Local History Project).
+The Waterloo Village Building Map (Mr. Local History Project) has been updated.

 General John Smith was the first Smith to own property in the area.
-While four generations of Smiths were responsible for the development of Waterloo Village, the hook was the opening of the Morris Canal in 1832.
+Four generations of Smiths were responsible for the development of Waterloo Village, but the hook was the opening of the Morris Canal in 1832.
 The Seymour R. Smith House (below) was used as a private residence from the year it was erected until after the Second World War.

 Waterloo Village United Methodist Church

-Waterloo Village United Methodist Church was set on August 9, 1859.
-Although the church was not dedicated until February 9, 1860, when it opened the bell first rung for the funeral of General John Smith.
-He was the first person to be buried in the church cemetery after his passing on December 22, 1859.
+Waterloo Village United Methodist Church was established on August 9, 1859.
+However, it was not dedicated until February 9, 1860, when it opened the first rung of the bell for General John Smith’s funeral.
+He was the first person to be buried in the church cemetery after passing on December 22, 1859.
 Before the church opened, services were being held in the schoolhouse up the road.

 Peter Smith, Grandson to General John Smith, who owned the General Store, donated $500 seed money and land for the United Methodist Church and cemetery in 1855.